 — Financial Control: The employer provides all the equipment the worker uses, pays all worker expenses, offers the worker no opportunity to participate directly in profit or loss like an owner, prohibits workers from doing similar work for anyone else, and/or pays the worker a regular salary.

 — Relationship: The employer provides benefits such as health insurance or a pension plan or vacation days, an expectation that the relationship will continue indefinitely, and hires the worker to perform a key activity of the business.

-Over the last five years or so, the issue of “misclassification” of workers has become very contentious.
-With the Lyft and Uber initial public offerings during the last two years, this issue is raging again.
+Over the last five years or so, the issue of “misclassification” of 1099 gig workers has become very contentious.
+With the Lyft and Uber initial public offerings during the last few years, this issue is raging again.
 Two days before Uber’s IPO, thousands of their “independent contractor” drivers went on strike in a half-dozen major markets, protesting the company’s unilateral cuts to per-mile compensation and pressure on drivers to operate ever-increasing hours while sacrificing safety.